openstack/ironic-specs/priorities/xena-themes.rst

-and be smart to prevent some of these situations from happening, or at least minimize the impact as many operators now also launch services using Kubernetes, which can result in all services coming online at the same moment, an aspect which aggrevates a thundering herd.
+and be smart to prevent some of these situations from happening, or at least minimize the impact as many operators now also launch services using Kubernetes, which can result in all services coming online at the same moment, an aspect which aggravates a thundering herd.

 It should be noted, not all of this is intended to be feature work, as some of the work product will end up being backported to the Wallaby release which